retbenwin/Project-Zomboid-Backups/README.md

 # Project-Zomboid-Backups
-This aplication allows backup of project zomboid
+This application allows make backup of project zomboid saves

 The project requires Java, to compile it was used:
 • Apache NetBeans 12.6